Rustam Gasparyan: Biography

 He was born on 11 April 1961 in Janfida village of Armavir Province.
 In 1996 he graduated from “Ararat” University of Armavir with a degree in law.
 In 1979 – 1981 he served in the Soviet Army.
-From 1989 he took part in the Artsakh freedom fighting.
+In 1989 he founded and led the militia Sev Hovaz and took part in the Artsakh freedom fighting.
 In 1994-2000 he served in the army of Armenia, occupying different commanding posts.
 On May 12, 2007 he was elected as a deputy of the National Assembly from the electoral district # 12.
 In 2017 he left politics and Prosperous Armenia party.

 In 2020 Rustam Gasparyan's car was hit by an UAV used by the Azerbaijani Armed Forces during the 2020 Nagorno-Karabakh war, as a result of which his 29-year-old son died on the spot, and Rustam Gasparyan received multiple wounds to the head.
 On October 16, Rustam Gasparyan was operated in Stepanakert, then transferred to Goris MC, then to Erebuni MC.
 On October 17, it was reported that Rustam Gasparyan had died.